Cubitect/cubiomes-viewer/README.md

 ## Download

-Precompiled binaries can be found in the [Releases](https://github.com/Cubitect/cubiomes-viewer/releases) section on GitHub.
+Precompiled binaries can be found in the [releases section](https://github.com/Cubitect/cubiomes-viewer/releases) on GitHub.
 This includes single file executables, which are statically linked against [Qt](https://www.qt.io).

 A Flatpak for the tool is available on